Are you looking for the best spinning reels under $100?

 Weight & Balance

-One thing to consider is how much weight you want your reel to have.
-Lighter spinning reels are easier for kids, women, and people who don’t want an arm workout just to go fishing.
+One thing to consider is how much weight you want your fishing reel to have.
+A lightweight spinning reel is easier for kids, women, and people who don’t want an arm workout just to go fishing.

 Another thing you’ll want to consider is what material the reel is made out of.
 Aluminum, graphite, and fiberglass are popular choices but there are pros and cons to each so make sure you pick one that’s best for your uses.

 Before you go out and make a purchase, you’ll want to know what type of fishing you’re going to be doing most often.
-If it’s salt water then your needs are going to be very different than if you’re just using it for freshwater applications.
+If it’s saltwater then your needs are going to be very different from if you’re just using it for freshwater applications.

-This list is designed to help you find your perfect match, whether it be for saltwater or freshwater fishing.
+This list of budget spinning reels is designed to help you find your perfect match, whether it be for saltwater or freshwater fishing.
+Although these are considered inexpensive spinning reels, they are still quality reels and dependable.
 If we missed one, let us know!
 We love hearing from our readers and will continue updating this list as we test more products.